Past = Present x Future Over Yesterday: Plot

-After having a dream where he debates with Thomas Friedman (Sam Ingraffia), Hank (Anthony Carrigan) is woken up by his henchmen and is surprised to see Esther (Patricia Fa'assua) alive.
-Cristobal (Michael Irby) is mad about the assassination attempt and Hank's failed efforts to protect her, so he sends Hank and his men out of the warehouse to a storage unit.
+After having a dream where he debates with Thomas Friedman (Sam Ingraffia), Hank (Anthony Carrigan) is woken up and is surprised to see Esther (Patricia Fa'assua) alive.
+Cristobal (Michael Irby) allows Esther and some of her gang to move into the stash house and sends Hank and his men out to live in a storage unit.
 Hank concludes he must kill Barry (Bill Hader).

-Barry is preparing for a monologue about his war experiences in Korangal Valley.
+In his apartment, Barry is preparing for a monologue about his war experiences in Korangal Valley.
 He decides to focus on the first time he saved a life, but the events prove to be even more traumatic, as it involved his partner Albert (James Hiroyuki Liao) being gravely wounded.
-Sally (Sarah Goldberg) is using the night she left her abusive ex-husband as monologue, but while investigating the events, she struggles with the fact that she never stood up to him.
-While writing, Barry notices that someone is shooting at his apartment, missing him.
-He retrieves his gun and discovers Hank with a hitman, shooting the hitman.
-Barry confronts him and Hank asks him to just kill him, as he is afraid of being sent to Chechnya.
-Barry hesitates in shooting him and offers to train him and his men to kill the Burmese so their debt can be paid.
-Hank gleefully accepts the offer.
+Sally (Sarah Goldberg) is using the night she left her abusive ex-husband as a monologue, but while investigating the events, she struggles with the fact that she never actually stood up to him.
+Some gunshots miss Barry as he is writing, who injures the sniper, and confronts Hank.
+Barry lets him live and offers to train Hank's men to kill the Burmese to settle their debt, which Hank gleefully accepts.
+Meanwhile, Gene (Henry Winkler) once again tries to reconnect with his son, Leo (Andrew Leeds), by giving him his lake house, but Leo refuses it, citing Moss's disappearance there.

-Barry's first day as an instructor to Hank's henchmen proves to be difficult, with most of them failing to hit a single bottle.
+Barry's first day as an instructor to the Chechens proves difficult, with most of them failing to hit a single bottle.
 Fuches (Stephen Root) is pressured by Loach (John Pirruccello) to get more evidence against Barry.
-He decides to visit Barry at his clothing store job, and this time, Barry actually welcomes him.
+He decides to visit Barry at his Lululemon job, and this time, Barry actually welcomes him.
 Barry wants to talk about his war experience but Fuches advises him against it, warning him that his class would be against him if he details everything that happened, and the two have an emotional re-connection while an increasingly frustrated Loach looks on.
-Meanwhile, Gene (Henry Winkler) once again tries to reconnect with his son, Leo (Andrew Leeds) by giving him his lake house, but Leo refuses it due to the nature of Moss' "murder".

 At the acting class, Barry starts his monologue but Gene quickly deduces that he plagiarized Braveheart in his monologue.
 He then has Barry act as Sally's abusive ex-husband for her monologue, stating she feels more comfortable with him.
 The monologue asks Barry to choke Sally and, despite Sally telling him to do it, Barry can't bring himself to perform the action.
 Sally then provokes him, even attacking him, prompting an angry Barry to storm out.
 As Sally and Barry talk outside, Sally is shocked to see her ex-husband, Sam (Joe Massingill), show up.